Ibiza, Spain

 Ibiza stands for freedom and the hippie vibe more than any other Balearic island.
 And what could be more adventurous than a wild jet ski ride?
 Ibiza has many jet ski operators offering to take you on an adrenaline-pumping tour on the sea.

-4. Must-see: the Fortress of Dalt Vila
+4. Must-see: the Dalt Vila Fortress

 Dalt Vila Fortress is a fantastic place to explore with its commanding hillside location overlooking Ibiza Town.
 The UNESCO World Heritage Site is a must-see on the island.
 Surrounded by its own thick walls, the complex contains a small town complete with a church and houses.
 Perfect for a Sunday stroll!